DanielFMcKay/Weather-Dashboard/README.md

 #### Button and Storage Deletion

-* Additionally, there is a button to both clear the local storage and reload the page, for easier use.
+* There is a button to both clear all local storage and reload the page, for easily starting and clearing up clutter.

 * Furthermore, each search has a paired button that removes both the button for that previously searched location and itself, by removing the div that contains both of them, as well as removing its storage from the array so it won't reload from local storage.